google/turbinia/docs/user/debugging.md

 `turbinia-client submit <evidence type>`) it will print out the request ID for that request.
 This can be used with
 `turbinia-client status request <request id>` to get the current state of the processing request.
-Alternately you can also use the [WEB UI](turbinia-web-ui.md) to get details as well.
+Alternately you can also use the [web ui](turbinia-web-ui.md) to get details as well.
 For more details on using the client [see the documentation here](turbinia-client.md).
 If you do not have your request ID, you can list a summary of all recent requests and their request IDs with: `turbinia-client status summary`.